Raj-Lab-UCSF/Brainframe_old/README.md

 # Brainframe
 [Chris Mezias](https://github.com/chm2062) & [Justin Torok](https://github.com/justin-torok)

-Matlab functionality for creating 3D human & mouse brain renderings, with many options.
+MATLAB functionality for creating 3D human & mouse brain renderings, with many options.
 This is a tool for visualizing per-voxel or per-region data, as well as connectome data, in a 3D surface representation of a brain.
 This function has been tested for and works using mice and human brain atlases, but may well work with other species' brains.
 Further help including use case examples can be found in the script `brainframe_Help.m`.

-To begin using the Brainframe package, please clone or download the entire repository into a folder accessible to Matlab on your computer.
+To begin using the Brainframe package, please clone or download the entire repository into a folder accessible to MATLAB on your computer.
 Rearranging folder contents before getting comfortable with use could lead to package functionality breaking.

 ## 1. Functions, Scripts, & Data Files
 Below is a short description of the various functions, scripts, and data files included in the Brainframe package.